This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 The hospital closed in 1869.
-Between 1873 and 1998 it was the Royal Naval College, Greenwich.
+Between 1873 and 1998, it was the Royal Naval College, Greenwich.
 The grounds and some of its buildings are open to visitors every day of the week.

 Services and events often feature the Chapel Choir, which students from Trinity Laban Conservatoire of Music and Dance.

-The National Maritime Museum in Greenwich is the world’s largest maritime museum, with over 10 free galleries and a vast collection that is covering artworks, maps and charts, armoury and portrait.
+The National Maritime Museum in Greenwich is the world’s largest maritime museum.
+Here you’ll find over 10 free galleries and a vast collection that covers artworks, maps and charts, armoury and portraits.

 The Royal Observatory is one of the places to visit in Greenwich.
 You’ll find it located on a hill in Greenwich Park.

-The observatory is a compound dedicated to astronomy and the symbolic location of Prime Meridian, which marks the 0 Longitude Line.
+The observatory is a compound dedicated to astronomy and the symbolic location of the Prime Meridian Line, which marks the 0 Longitude Line.

-The true Prime Meridian (the imaginary line which runs from the North Pole to the South Pole), is 334 feet to the east, cutting through a footpath.
+The true Prime Meridian line (the imaginary line which runs from the North Pole to the South Pole) is 334 feet to the east, cutting through a footpath.

-Enter the planetarium and courtyard (tickets are £15 for adults) and straddle the East and West Hemispheres (as nerdy as this sounds it’s fun to do).
+Enter the planetarium and courtyard and straddle the East and West Hemispheres (as nerdy as this sounds, it’s fun to do).
 You might have to wait for your time to straddle the line.

 The Astronomy building is free to enter and has lots of telescopes and information that will keep you engaged, looking towards the stars.

-There is also a short film of the Big Bang and what is currently known about far-reaching outer space.
-I found that this small room got packed as people stop to watch the movie.
+There is also a short film about the Big Bang and what is currently known about far-reaching outer space.
+I found that this small room got packed as people stopped to watch the movie.

 Tickets: Be sure to check their website for further information.

-You might even remember Greenwich park from the 2012 Olympic!
+You might even remember Greenwich park from the 2012 Olympics!